General Education Courses Required

 Procedure for program admittance

 All students must complete the course Allied Health A010 – Health Occupations in order to apply to the program.
-Students are selected and admitted to the program on a first come, first serve basis following completion of Allied Health A010.
-Students must be admitted to the program in order to enroll in any SLPA class.
+Students are then placed on the interest list after they have completed the course ALH 010- Health Occupations.
+Students are selected and admitted to the program on a first come, first serve basis following completion of all general education and prerequesite coureses.

 Does this program transfer?